-Beginning in fiscal 2021, cultivation of astaxanthin was completed in the first six months of the fiscal year during the most productive months of the year due to the best growing conditions, compared to year-round cultivation in the prior fiscal years.
-The same approach was followed in fiscal years 2022 and 2023.
-The Company calculates total production costs for the year based on normal capacity of production expected to be achieved in a year under normal circumstances.
+Beginning in fiscal 2021 through fiscal year 2023, cultivation of astaxanthin was completed in the first six months of the fiscal year during the most productive months of the year due to the best growing conditions, compared to year-round cultivation in the prior fiscal years.
+In fiscal year 2024, cultivation of astaxanthin reverted back to year-round in order to manage staffing constraints, however, in fiscal year 2025, cultivation of astaxanthin was completed in the most productive nine months of the year.
+We calculate total production costs for the year based on normal capacity of production expected to be achieved in a year under normal circumstances.
 These costs are then allocated into inventory based on the period of production, not including abnormal production costs.
 Allocating fixed and overhead costs requires management's judgement to determine when production is outside of the normal range of expected variation in production.